-Exception: See provisions for contracting agencies at subdivision C 3 of this section.
+Exception: See provisions for contracting agencies at 22 VAC 40-191.B.3.

-- 7. The department must not accept a required criminal history record report or a central registry finding from an applicant, licensee, registrant, or person who signs the statement of intent to operate a religious exempt center that is dated more than 90 days prior to date of licensure, registration, approval or exemption, or from the date when the person designated as the applicant or licensee changes. - 8.
-The background checks remain valid at the facility if no more than 12 consecutive months have passed from when a person (i) began a leave of absence from that facility; (ii) was terminated from employment at that facility; or (iii) was transferred to a facility owned and operated by the same employer or entity, unless there is a [criminal] conviction or [a] founded complaint of child abuse and neglect during that period. - 22 VAC 40-191-50.
-Explaining requirements for satisfactory background checks.
+- 7. The Department must not accept a required criminal history record report or a central registry finding from an applicant, licensee, registrant, or person who signs the statement of intent to operate a religious exempt center that is dated more than 90 days prior to date of licensure, registration, approval or exemption, or from the date when the person designated as the applicant or licensee changes. - 8.
+The background checks remain valid at the facility if no more than 12 consecutive months have passed from when a person: - a.
+Began a leave of absence from that facility; - b.
+Was terminated from employment at that facility; or - c.
+Was transferred to a facility owned and operated by the same employer or entity unless there is a conviction or founded complaint of child abuse and neglect during that period.

+22 VAC 40-191-50.
+Explaining requirements for satisfactory background checks

-A. The department and registering and approving authorities must require documentation of satisfactory background checks for applicants, agents, employees, volunteers, and others living in family day homes as specified in 22 VAC 40-191-40. - 1.
-A satisfactory sworn statement or affirmation is: - a.
-A fully completed original that states that the person: - (1) Does not have a criminal conviction that is a barrier crime or is any felony conviction within the last five years; and - (2) Is not the subject of a founded complaint of child abuse or neglect within or outside the Commonwealth; and b.
-When there is no other knowledge that the individual has an unsatisfactory background.
+- A. The Department, registering, and approving authorities must require documentation of satisfactory background checks for applicants, agents, employees, volunteers, and others living in family day homes as specified in 22 VAC 40-191-40.

+Note A satisfactory sworn statement or affirmation is: - 1.
+A fully completed original that states that the person: - a.
+Does not have a criminal conviction that is a barrier crime or is any felony conviction within the last five years; and - b.
+Is not the subject of a founded complaint of child abuse or neglect within or outside the Commonwealth; and - 2.
+There is no other knowledge that the individual has an unsatisfactory background.